mvysny/karibu-dsl/README.md

 ./gradlew example-v8:appRun
 ```

 The example app will be running at [http://localhost:8080](http://localhost:8080).
-You can check the online demo of the example application: [https://martin.app.fi/karibudsl](https://martin.app.fi/karibudsl).
+You can check the [Karibu UITest Online Demo](https://karibu-uitest.herokuapp.com/) running on Heroku.

 In case of questions you can always [browse the sample project sources here](example-v8).